Leasing state-owned aquatic lands

 When it is time to renew your lease, DNR may propose new practices to modernize your Plan of Operations.
 Work with your Aquatic Land Manager early to avoid wasted time and/or expenses.

-View applications received by DNR aquatic districts in the last 12 months:
+View applications received by DNR aquatic districts: